C-Loftus/sight-free-talon/readme.md

 # Installing

-Clone the repo into your Talon user directory.
+* Clone the repo into your Talon user directory.
+* Clone the [community script repository](https://github.com/talonhub/community).
+That is the sole os-agnostic dependency of this project.

 ## OS Specific Setup

 - Linux